Elicitation

 This is useful for servers that need user input or clarification during complex workflows.

-Note: Elicitation is only available for clients that support the 2025-06-18
+Note: Elicitation is available for clients using protocol version 2025-06-18 or newer.

 Basic Elicitation Configuration